yaracchi/Salesforce_Challenge/README.md

 * check the users connection information: /myapi/candidateExpert/
 * Delete a candidtae given their ID : '/myapi/candidate/:candidateID'
 * Fetch all candidates with more than 3 years experience :

+# Clarification on the tests
+As i couldnt authentificate your SF user, i used my own SF user that i created with dev edition.
+Nnowing that the sobject of candidature is not available in my SF account, i used the Account object in order to test my Endpoints logic.
+Link to the tests done using my SF account: https://drive.google.com/drive/u/2/folders/1TRHzysHNpcCNa3Oi972iTqb49JWzLH3Y